 Stroll along to the end of the pier and look back at beautiful Kalk Bay.
 Peer over and see if you can see the fish and seals swimming about, and watch the activity on and off the boats in harbour.
 It’s such a vibrant, lively scene.
 The thin spray that often curls over the pier will leave you a bit salty-sticky, and if the sun is bright, it feels like the whole village can’t possibly have a care in the world.

-Kalkies is a fish and chips institution!
-I remember regular trips here throughout my childhood and we always went to Kalkies – although it took me many years to learn that it wasn’t called Corkies.
+Kalkys is a fish and chips institution!
+I remember regular trips here throughout my childhood and we always went to Kalkys – although it took me many years to learn that it wasn’t called Corkies.